 Telling you what company you should choose is not an easy task because each bus

-Our favorite bus companies to travel to Russia are Ecolines and Lux-Express (Eurolines Russia), so we recommend them.
+Our favorite bus companies to travel to Russia are Ecolines and Lux-Express (Eurolines Russia).

 With Ecolines you can take a direct bus to St Petersburg from Vilnius, Riga and Tallinn and book your ticket easily online through their website.
 The company’s home page is available in eight languages and on board they offer a full service to make your journey pleasant and less stressful.